By Tore Audun Høie

 • Marine Stewardship Council

 Diving deeper into one example, the Extractive Industries Transparency Initiative, EITI have made a report from Africa where there are 24 countries involved with EITI.
 From the report:

 The EITI Standard requires the disclosure of information along the extractive industry value chain, from how extraction rights are awarded, to how revenues make their way through the government, and how they benefit the public.

-This is no more than natural, but many African countries are not members, we wonder why.
+This is no more than natural, but many African countries are not members.
+We wonder why.

-The best among the 24 countries is Senegal, the only one to earn the characteristic “satisfactory”.
+The best among the 24 countries is Senegal, the only one to earn the rating “satisfactory”.
 Niger is alone in being deemed “inadequate progress”.
 The rest are grouped as “meaningful progress”, but not satisfactory.

 Extractive industries are important to Africa, and could be better developed: